-Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable development PO1 Sufficient on-site car parking is provided to cater for the amount and type of vehicle traffic expected to be AO1.1 The minimum number of on-site vehicle parking spaces is not less than the number prescribed in Proposal complies.

-Performance outcomes Acceptable outcomes Applicant response generated by the use or uses of the site, having particular regard to: (a) the desired character of the area; (b) the nature of the particular use and its specific characteristics and scale; (c) the number of employees and the likely number of visitors to the site; (d) the level of local accessibility; (e) the nature and frequency of any public transport serving the area; (f) whether or not the use involves the retention of an existing building and the previous requirements for car parking for the building (g) whether or not the use involves a heritage building or place of local significance; (h) whether or not the proposed use involves the retention of significant vegetation.
-Table Error!
-No text of specified style in documentb for that particular use or uses.
-Note - Where the number of spaces calculated from the table is not a whole number, the number of spaces provided is the next highest whole number.
+Performance outcomes Acceptable outcomes For self-assessable and assessable development PO1 Sufficient on-site car parking is provided to cater for the amount and type of vehicle traffic expected to be generated by the use or uses of the site, having particular regard to: (a) the desired character of the area; (b) the nature of the particular use and its specific characteristics and scale; (c) the number of employees and the likely number of visitors to the site; (d) the level of local accessibility; (e) the nature and frequency of any public transport serving the area; (f) whether or not the use involves the retention AO1.1 The minimum number of on-site vehicle parking spaces is not less than the number prescribed in Table 9.4.1.3.b for that particular use or uses.
+Note - Where the number of spaces calculated from the tableis not a whole number, the number of spaces provided is the next highest whole number.
 AO1.2 Car parking spaces are freely available for the parking of vehicles at all times and are not used for external storage purposes, the display of products or rented/sub-leased.
+Not applicable. of an existing building and the previous requirements for car parking for the building (g) whether or not the use involves a heritage building or place of local significance; (h) whether or not the proposed use involves the retention of significant vegetation.
 AO1.3 Parking for motorcycles is substituted for ordinary vehicle parking to a maximum level of 2% of total ordinary vehicle parking.
 AO1.4 For parking areas exceeding 50 spaces parking, is provided for recreational vehicles as a substitute for ordinary vehicle parking to a maximum of 5% of total ordinary vehicle parking rate.
-Proposal complies.
-N/A N/A PO2 Vehicle parking areas are designed and constructed in accordance with relevant standards.
-AO2 Vehicle parking areas are designed and constructed in accordance with Australian Standard: (a) AS2890.1; AS2890.3; AS2890.6.
-Proposal complies or is capable of complying.
-PO3 Access points are designed and constructed: (a) to operate safely and efficiently; AO3.1 Proposal includes two (2) crossovers, although following subdivision this will be one (1) crossover per lot.
+Not applicable.
+PO2 Vehicle parking areas are designed and constructed in accordance with relevant standards.
+AO2 Vehicle parking areas are designed and constructed in accordance with Australian Standard: (a) AS2890.1; (b) AS2890.3; (c) AS2890.6.
+Not applicable.

+Access points are designed and constructed: